brian-clemont/Bible-Generator/README.md

 # Bible-Generator
-Android Application to generate a random verse from the Holy Bible (King James Version).
+An android application to generate a random verse from the Holy Bible (King James Version).